hmc-cs111-fall2015/internal-lab/README.md

 A more detailed description is below.
 Here are a few notes about the control- flow structures:

-  - To maximize the fun, you **should not use any Scala libraries** to implement your control-flow structures.
-In other words, to do this lab, you won't need `import` or `extends` (except for `extends App`).
   - When solving a puzzle, reverse-engineer it from the interface (i.e., what the user types).
 Looking at this interface, what kinds of Scala structures (e.g., functions and methods) could be used in that way?